 Course attendance is the responsibility of the student.
 Excessive absences will not result in a student being dropped from a course.
 However, the student is wholly responsible for any assignments/labs missed.
-Attendance will be taken in class.
+Attendance will be taken in class and laboratory (sign-in sheet).